-Status: 13th Call Open
+Status: 13th Call Applications Under Review

 Summary: This program, in combination with required local matching funds, provides funding for improvements on Orange County's Master Plan of Arterial Highways.
-Since 2011, through 12 calls, the Board has awarded 173 projects (211 project phases) totaling nearly \$350 million, including \$24 million in external funding.
-To date, 140 project phases have been completed, 51 are in various stages of implementation, and 20 have been cancelled by the awarded local jurisdictions.
+Since 2011, through 12 calls, the Board has awarded 173 projects (211 project phases) totaling nearly \$354 million, including \$24 million in external funding.
+This includes the Board-approved escalation rate adjustments on February 13, 2023, due to recent extraordinary inflationary pressures.
+To date, 142 project phases have been completed, 49 are in various stages of implementation, and 20 have been cancelled by the awarded local jurisdictions.
 On August 8, 2022, the Board approved the release of the 13th call.
-Applications are due on October 20, 2022, and programming recommendations are anticipated to be presented to the Board in spring 2023.
+Applications were received on October 20, 2022.
+Programming recommendations are anticipated to be presented to the Board in spring 2023.